adytiaa/lcc_net/README.md

+# KILIDAR Project

-# This is adaptation of the paper “LCCNet: Lidar and Camera Self-Calibration Using Cost Volume Network” for High Flash Lidar data.
-We describe in detail the implementation of an online self-calibration method.t
+## This is the details of implementation of an online self-calibration method adapted from the paper “LCCNet: Lidar and Camera Self-Calibration Using Cost Volume Network” for High Flash Lidar data.

 # Prerequirities